 that case, temporary tables are not replicated; this means that

-mixed-format replication.
-Loss of replicated temporary tables on
+statement-based or mixed-format replication.
+Loss of replicated

-the slave can be an issue, whenever
+temporary tables on the replica can be an issue, whenever

 statements involving temporary tables that can be logged safely